olets/git-replay/README.md

 # git-replay ![GitHub release (latest by date)](https://img.shields.io/github/v/release/olets/git-replay)

+> [!IMPORTANT]
+> This project is not actively maintained.
+That doesn't mean it's going to go stale — Git is stable software, and what works now should continue to work.
+If you open a support ticket (GitHub issue) I'll respond.

+> [!IMPORTANT]
+> Not to be confused with [Git's `replay` command](https://git-scm.com/docs/git-replay), which was introduced years after I first published this project.
+The danger of coming up with an extension name that fits perfectly in the main product's naming idiom!

 Automate the rebasing of Git branches and creation of "stage" branches (ie branches into which one or more feature branches are merged with a merge commit).

 Handy if you have several features in progress at once, and find yourself rebasing feature branches and/or recreating stage branches every time there's a significant change in the trunk.